svince04/sdp-sp3-worksheet-two/README.md

  You should see how a Java program behaves when provided as an argument to this program.

-2. Write a program that reads a class name and a list of arguments, and creates an object of that class where the read arguments are passed to the constructor.
+2. Write a program that reads a class name and a list of arguments, and creates an object of that class where the arguments are passed to the constructor.

 	Hint: Treat arguments as strings.
 	A `Class` can enumerate its constructors.